-The improvement opportunities that RMA Online suggests after completing your self-assessment are not obligatory.
+The improvement opportunities that RMB suggests after you complete your self-assessment aren't obligatory.
 We recommend that the lead risk manager

-- 1. work with the executive team to decide which are a priority for the organisation
+- 1. works with the executive team to decide which are a priority for the organisation

-- 2. develop a draft improvement plan which sets out detailed and specific actions that will ‘fulfil’ the improvement opportunities
+- 2. develops a draft improvement plan which sets out detailed and specific actions that'll ‘fulfil’ the improvement opportunities

-- 3. present the proposed plan to the Audit and Risk Committee for their review, changes and approval
+- 3. presents the proposed plan to the Audit and Risk Committee for their review, changes and approval

-- 4. report on progress to the Audit and Risk Committee according to the agreed schedule.
+- 4. reports on progress to the Audit and Risk Committee according to the agreed schedule.

-Start with the improvement opportunities that will bring you in to line with the mandatory requirements of the Victorian Government Risk Management Framework.
+Start with the improvement opportunities that'll bring you in to line with the mandatory requirements of the Victorian Government Risk Management Framework (VGRMF).